debricked/example-source-codeless-scan-maven/README.md

 ### Upload dependency files to Debricked

 This is done with the usual Github Action, described in https://github.com/debricked/actions.
-As long as your files are named correctly (`.debricked-maven-dependencies.txt` for Maven), the action will automatically detect that you have generated the dependency file yourself.
+As long as your files are named correctly (`.debricked-maven-dependencies.json` for Maven), the action will automatically detect that you have generated the dependency file yourself.
 This means you should *not* enable the `UPLOAD_ALL_FILES` option.

 Example of this step: